DavidBlaj/react-social-club/README.md

 - Second form field is going to be the file uploader, created in the next commit
 - Third is a text input
 - Fourth is another text input

+9
+The FileUploader:
+- maybe the most important component of my app
+- i will use a package called: react dropzone(npm install react-dropzone)